labelexe/Lotto-Draw-Machine/README.md

   ## 📋 Play

-  ✅ When the Play button is pressed the correct number of balls are chosen from the ball set and the powerball set, this combination is displayed, showing the balls and powerball(s) if any.
+  ✅ When the Play button is pressed.

+      ✔️  The correct number of balls are chosen from the ball set ✔️  The powerball set, this combination is displayed ✔️  Showing the balls and powerball(s) if any.

   ## 📋 Disc Storage

-  ✅ The last 10 drawn combinations need also be shown on the screen, along with their draws time.
-The last 100 winning combinations, and their draw times need to be persisted to disk.
+  ✅ The last 10 drawn combinations need also be shown on the screen

+      ✔️  along with their draws time
+      ✔️  The last 100 winning combinations
+      ✔️  and their draw times need to be persisted to disk.

   ## 📋 CSV File

-  ⬛ When Export All is pressed then all the previous drawn combinations from the persistence store are presented to the user as a CSV file.
+  ✅ When Export All is pressed then

+      ✔️  All the previous drawn combinations from the persistence store ✔️  presented to the user as a CSV file.

   ## 📋 OOP

-  ⬛ The program needs to be designed as one deems appropriate, other than the draw mechanism itself that needs be done in an OOP style with a primary public method named draw()
+  ✅ The program needs to be designed as one deems appropriate.

+      ✔️  Other than the draw mechanism itself that needs be done in an OOP style ✔️  with a primary public method named draw()
-  Apply to the best of your ability all best practices
+      ✔️  Apply to the best of your ability all best practices

 # Framework